What happened to Green Star Energy?

-Their supply was not interrupted and no changes occurred in their terms for the duration of their contract, but once their contract ended they will be (or will have been) switched to their new supplier’s standard variable deal, which is not likely to be a great deal.
+Their supply was not interrupted and no changes occurred in their terms for the duration of their contract, but once their contract ended they will be (or will have been) switched to their new supplier’s standard variable deal, which is not likely to offer a great price.
 To find the cheapest tariffs on the market, see our dedicated page.

 Who is the CEO of Green Star Energy?